 The cycle from one stable version of Checkmk to the next takes around eighteen months.
-It begins following the release of the preceeding version – for example 1.2.8 – with the start of development of the new features for the coming version – for example 1.4.0.
+It begins following the release of the preceding version – for example 1.5.0 – with the start of development of the new features for the coming version – for example 1.6.0.
 This development takes place on the main development branch (master).

 After about six to nine months the first Innovation Version will be created.
 This will be maintained for a short time in its own branch.